 - Gain access to local business directories that would otherwise cost money.

 - Not as good at cleaning up inaccurate listings as the one-time method.

 - If you stop paying your listings revert back to prior state (they’re managed through the service rather than individual directory sites).

-- Can get expensive as you are paying for the service every month and are locked in.
+- It can get expensive as you are paying for the service every month and are locked in.

 As you can see there aren’t a lot of cons but they are pretty big.
 It gets expensive paying every month to manage your listing.